Gradient Flow Finite Element Discretisations with Energy-Based $hp$-Adaptivity for the Gross-Pitaevskii Equation with Angular Momentum: Abstract

 \section{Abstract}

 This article deals with the \emph{stationary Gross-Pitaevskii non-linear eigenvalue problem in the presence of a rotating magnetic field} that is used to model macroscopic quantum effects such as Bose-Einstein condensates (BECs).
 In this regime, the ground-state wave-function can exhibit an a priori \emph{unknown number of quantum vortices} at \emph{unknown locations}, which necessitates the exploitation of adaptive numerical strategies.
-To this end, we consider the conforming finite element method and introduce a combination of a Sobolev gradient descent that respects the energy-topology of the problem to solve the non-linearity and an $hp$-adaptive strategy that is solely based on energy decay rather than a posteriori error estimators for the refinement process.
+To this end, we consider the conforming finite element method in combination with a discrete Sobolev gradient descent, which is guided by the energy-topology of the problem, to address the nonlinearity.
+In addition, a key novelty of this work is an $hp$-adaptive strategy that is solely based on energy decay rather than a posteriori error estimators for the refinement process.
 Numerical results demonstrate that the $hp$-adaptive strategy is highly efficient in terms of accuracy to compute the ground-state wave function and energy for several test problems where we observe exponential convergence.